Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 There’s nothing better than growing your own strawberries!
-If you’ve ever wondered how to care for strawberry bushes to get a healthy, strawberry patch, here are a few simple but efficient tips!
+If you’ve ever wondered how to care for strawberry bushes to get a healthy, strawberry patch, here are a few simple but efficient tips for strawberry plant care!

 Have you ever thought about growing you own supply of juicy, healthy strawberries?
 It’s so much fun and oh, so easy if you know the basics!
-Read along and I’ll show you how to care for strawberry bushes so you enjoy your delicious strawberry all summer long.
+Read along and I’ll give you some simple and easy tips for strawberry plant care so you enjoy your delicious strawberries all summer long!

-Before planting your strawberries you need to know there are three types of strawberry plants: spring bearing which produces fruit in spring, June bearing which will give fruit in early summer and everbearing, providing fruit all summer long.
+Before growing strawberry plants you need to know there are three types of strawberries: spring bearing which produces fruit in spring, June bearing which will give fruit in early summer and everbearing, providing fruit all summer long.
 I chose the spring and everbearing ones so I could enjoy my strawberries from spring to end of summer.

-Also bear in mind the spring and June plants will grow daughters also known as runners (which will form new plants and will expand rapidly).
-So when planting these types of plants, make sure you leave plenty of room between plants, for the daughters to roam around freely.
+When planning for strawberry care, bear in mind the spring and June plants will grow daughters also known as runners (which will form new plants and will expand rapidly).
+So when making your strategy for strawberry plant care, make sure you leave plenty of room between plants, for the daughters to roam around freely.
 Allow about 20-30″ between plants on each row and about 3 feet between rows.
 On the other hand, the ever bearing plants won’t grow daughters so you won’t need that much space for these.
 They’ll grow bigger strawberries though so don’t plant too close either, strawberries need light and sun to grow healthy and strong.

 - Strawberries need at least 6 hours of sun every day so before planting them, make sure the spot you choose gets plenty of full sun.